Logius-standaarden/fsc-core/draft-fsc-core-00.md

 : The Contract Manager manages Contracts and configures Inways and Outways based on information from a Directory and Contracts.

 Grant
 : Defines the interactions between Peers.
-In FSC Core only the Connection Grant is described which specifies the right of a Peer to connect to a Service provided by a Peer.
+In FSC Core two Grants are described.

+1. The Connection Grant which specifies the right of a Peer to connect to a Service provided by a Peer.
+2. The Publication Grant which specifies the right of a Peer to publish a Service in the Group.

 Service
 : An HTTP API offered to the Group.